screen

 vice uses a custom syntax for specifying the routes of aircraft, both for arrivals and departures.
 In addition to the lateral positions along the route, it is possibly to specify speed and altitude restrictions, handoff points, and headings to fly.

 Here is an example route from a JFK departure.
-The first two waypoints are custom fixes at the start and end of the KJFK 31L runway, specified via the "fixes" object in the scenario group, while the next three are standard fixes.
+The first two waypoints along the departure runway are automatically provided by vice so the route starts with the specified fixes in the departure procedure.
 The "/h223" after "RNGRR" specifies that the aircraft should fly a 223 heading as departing RNGRR.
 It will maintain that heading until it is further vectored by the controller.
 If there are further fixes after such a heading, the aircraft may be sent direct to one of those fixes by the controller.

 A number of items like headings can be specified with a fix: